 What is FMD?

-FMD is not the same as Hand, Foot and Mouth Disease (HFMD), a common childhood illness caused by a very different virus.
+Though the names are similar, FMD is not the same as Hand, Foot and Mouth Disease (HFMD), a common childhood illness caused by a very different virus.

-More information about FMD is available through the APHIS website, which has an overview on FMD, an emergency response plan for FMD and other foreign animal diseases, and a factsheet on how APHIS is protecting America from FMD.
+More information about FMD is available through the USDA APHIS website, which has an overview on FMD, an emergency response plan for FMD and other foreign animal diseases, and a factsheet on how APHIS is protecting America from FMD.